CiurescuP/CiurescuP/README.md

 ### ◐ Hello!
 I am a Junior Front End Developer, excited for the future! ◑

-➣ 👩‍💻 I like to create, design, code, repeat.
+➣ 👩‍💻 I like to imagine, create, design, code.

 ➣ 🎮 Huge love for video games; from design, to stories, to playthrough